Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Method

-\header{Choice of latent target representation} To generate the latent target $\vect{y}_{\mathcal{C}j}$, we use a Sentence-BERT transformer model~\cite{reimersers2019sentence}.\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}} Sentence-BERT is a general purpose sentence encoder that is trained on a large amount of data to capture the semantic input information.
-The Sentence-BERT model we use in this work is trained on a dataset of 1 billion sentence pairs.
-Thus, we expect these embeddings to be more general than those we learn for the \ac{ICR} task, which makes them a suitable choice for the latent target representations $\vect{y}_{\mathcal{C}j}$.
+To generate the latent target $\vect{y}_{\mathcal{C}j}$, we use a Sentence-BERT transformer model~\citep{reimersers2019sentence, song2020mpnet}.\footnote{\url{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}} Sentence-BERT is a general-purpose sentence encoder that is trained on a large amount of data to capture the semantic input information.
+Thus, we expect these embeddings to be more general than those we learn for the resource-constrained contrastive \ac{ICR} task, which makes them a suitable choice for the latent target representations $\vect{y}_{\mathcal{C}j}$.